Low, late afternoon sun

 The garden

-Latest Post: Something has to change
+Something has to change

 Something has to change.
 If you always do what you’ve always done…You’ll always get what you’ve always got.
-I’ve been drawn away from the garden again, although this time, not to some exotic location, but tied to the computer, typing up a storm for days and weeks on end for a range of exciting time based projects that are a combination of routine and short … Continue reading Latest Post: Something has to change
+I’ve been drawn away from the garden again, although this time, not to some exotic location, but tied to the computer, typing up a storm for days and weeks on end for a range of exciting time based projects that are a combination of routine and short … Continue reading Something has to change

 Rain at sea